-Acupuncture during pregnancy offers you a safe, drug free and effective treatment throughout all stages of pregnancy.
+Acupuncture during pregnancy offers you a safe, drug-free and effective treatment throughout all stages of pregnancy.
 It can be particularly useful during times when symptoms such as nausea and vomiting during pregnancy are experienced by smoothing the flow of energy and promoting well-being.

 Patients have presented to my clinic with the following complaints or conditions:

-enhance foetal position
+enhance fetal position

-In New Zealand in 2004 a study was done looking at 169 women who received pre birth acupuncture given by midwives.
+In New Zealand, in 2004 a study was done looking at 169 women who received pre-birth acupuncture given by midwives.

-It was also noted by the midwives involved in the study that they observed a trend in the women who received pre-birth treatment to respond particuarly well to acupuncture induction, further reducing the need for medical induction.
+It was also noted by the midwives involved in the study that they observed a trend in the women who received pre-birth treatment to respond particularly well to acupuncture induction, further reducing the need for medical induction.

 Annabel will also teach you and your birthing partner how to self-administer acupressure on points on the body, a method that can be used during each phase of labour.
 Acupressure can reduce the intensity of contractions during labour significantly, and can also be used just prior to labour to help move things along if the woman then goes overdue in her pregnancy.